Hypoallergenic dog food: Hydrolyzed protein diets

 One of the possible causes of food allergies in dogs is a reaction of the dog's immune system to the proteins in a diet.
 One method that may be used to try and combat this immunologic response in dogs with food allergies is the use of hydrolyzed proteins in the diet.
 Whole proteins are composed of single amino acids organized into a chain, which then interact in order to fold the protein into its final three-dimensional structure.
 Hydrolyzed proteins are whole proteins that have been broken down into smaller polypeptides through a process called protein hydrolysis.
 One method of protein hydrolysis involves the use of enzymes specific to proteins called proteases.
 Proteases act by cleaving or cutting whole proteins at specific amino acids within their structure in order to form multiple small polypeptides from a single whole protein.
 Different proteases are specific to different amino acids, and as such multiple proteases may be used in order to cut a protein at several different locations.
 The theory behind the use of these small peptides in food as an alternative to whole proteins is that their small size will prevent them from stimulating the immune system of the gut, thereby reducing and/or preventing an allergic reaction.
 When hydrolyzed proteins are used in hypoallergenic canine diets it is with the hopes of avoiding an immunologic reaction both in dogs that have consumed the whole protein previously and in dogs whose intestinal tract has never seen the whole protein before but has been known to react to other protein types.

 Novel protein diets

 Beef, soy, chicken, turkey and egg products are commonly used ingredients in commercial dog foods as a source of protein.
 These protein sources have been proven to elicit an allergic response in dogs with food allergies.
 Novel sources of protein can be used in place of these allergenic ingredients to meet the feeding requirements for a dog, while minimizing or eliminating the chances of an allergic response.
 For a protein to be considered novel, it must be one that the dog has not consumed before.
-Novel protein sources include venison, veal, kangaroo and fish, such as salmon.
+Novel protein sources include venison, kangaroo and fish, such as salmon.